pgherveou/gulp-awspublish/README.md

 Create a reporter that logs s3.path and s3.state (delete, create, update, cache, skip).

+Available options:
+  - states: list of state to log (default to all)

 ```js
 // this will publish,sync bucket files and print created, updated and deleted files
 gulp.src('./public/*')